KeshavVarad/Pulse/client/public/user_guides/admin/registering_a_school/registering_a_school.md

 ---

 *By Registering a School, you will automatically create a new Admin account to manage it in the process.
 Therefore, you will not need to register a new Admin Account for the school beforehand.
-However, to register a different Admin Account for a preexisting school, follow this: **[Registering an Account](/user_guides/admin/registering_an_account/)***
+However, to register a different Admin Account for a preexisting school, go to https://the-pulse-app.com/register_user*

 From the Home Page navigate to "Register School" or follow this link: https://the-pulse-app.com/register_school